qutip/qutip/doc/guide/environments/approximations.rst

 :math:`\frac{S(\omega)}{S(-\omega)}=e^{\beta \omega}` is highly influential on the steady state.

-While all methods apply in all situations when done with enough care we recommend
+While all methods apply in all situations when done with enough care, we recommend:

 - Non-Linear least squares
     when you have intuition about the number of exponents that